shaped-ai/.github/profile/README.md

-# Welcome to Shaped AI
+# Welcome to Shaped 🚀

-Unlock the power of your data with real-time recommendations, search and discovery!
+Shaped is an API for real-time recommendations, search and discovery Unlock the power of your data with state-of-the-art AI for personalization.